HLR/DomiKnowS/examples/emr/README.md

 ### Prepare

-#### Basic tools

-The following tools are needed to set up the EMR example.
-Most of them are pre-installed.
-If you don't have in some case, install them with default package management tools.
-For example, on Debian Linux (Ubuntu) you use `sudo apt install <package_name>`.
-On MacOS you need [`homebrew`](https://brew.sh) and use `sudo brew install <package_name>`.

-* `wget`: to download the dataset.
-* `unzip`: to extract data from a zipped file.

 #### Tools

-Other tools that are unlikely to be pre-installed.
-May need various commands to have them on your system.

 * Python 3: Python 3 is required by `allennlp`.
 Install by package management.
 Remember to mention the version in installation.
 * `pip`: to install other required python packages.
 Follow the [installation instruction](https://pip.pypa.io/en/stable/installing/) and make sure you install it with your Python 3.